KoviRobi/rp2040-selfdebug/README.md

 If you want to configure something else (see the file [CMSIS_Config/DAP_config.h](CMSIS_Config/DAP_config.h) for more configuration options), feel free to make a PR, or just use this repository as an example.

+## TODOs
+- Test flashing core-1 apps.
+This might require compiling two separate binaries, the CMSIS-DAP one first, and then the core 1 application, linked using the `-R`/`--just-symbols` flag pointing to the CMSIS-DAP application's ELF.